david-andreasson/novareport/README.md

 1. User registers and logs in
 2. User subscribes and pays with Monero
 3. Payment confirmation activates the subscription
-4. Reporter service gathers daily crypto data
+4. A scheduler in `reporter-service` runs every 4 hours, ingests crypto news and builds the report
-5. AI generates the daily report
+5. AI (via 1min.ai) generates the structured report summary
-6. Notifications service sends it via email or Discord
+6. `notifications-service` sends the report via email and Discord

 ---